How does a Students' Union work?

 Students' unions in the UK are by definition member-led organisations that strive to reflect what all students at an institution feel about their education, experience and equality of opportunity.

-With a full time leadership team elected by students on an annual basis, UELSU is no different and seeks to excel in innovating the most responsive and efficient means to gain student opinion.
-Student views are gained from discussion with students, general meetings and the elected representatives of student council; the commitment to democratic grass-roots direction is clear.
+With a full-time student officer team elected by students on an annual basis, the University of East London's Student Union is no different and seeks to excel in innovating the most responsive and efficient means to gain student opinion.
+Student views are gained from discussion with students, research, general meetings and the elected representatives; the commitment to democratic grass-roots direction is clear.

-Should you wish to learn more about UELSU democracy, check the links on the left to see our consitution and bye-laws, as well as the policies passed at previous meetings and the elections will be hosted on this section of the website.
+Should you wish to learn more about our democracy, check out our constitution and bye-laws, as well as the policies passed at previous meetings and the elections.

 Examples of the outcomes of these policies have seen higher quality food on campus, environmental action, anonymous marking, a university that proudly states that it campaigns for the london living wage, and against pay-day loan companies taking advantage of you.